 THOUGHT LEADERSHIP & INNOVATION

 Technology in the developing world is helping to close the digital divide, creating unprecedented opportunities to meet long-standing challenges to international development goals.
-We commission rigorous research analyzing how technology—especially mobile technology—helps support efforts to improve well-being and save lives in the developing world.
+They commission rigorous research analyzing how technology—especially mobile technology—helps support efforts to improve well-being and save lives in the developing world.

 MOBILE HEALTH FOR DEVELOPMENT

 The rapid expansion of mobile technologies in the developing world can radically improve health systems and the delivery of healthcare in those countries that need it most.
-We are working with the World Health Organization, national governments, and DataDyne.org to strengthen public health in the developing world.
+They are working with the World Health Organization, national governments, and DataDyne.org to strengthen public health in the developing world.

 WOMEN’S HEALTH & RIGHTS